kitsiosk/kitsiosk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at [University of Zurich](https://www.uzh.ch/de.html), supervised by professor [Alberto Bacchelli](https://sback.it) and the [ZEST](https://www.ifi.uzh.ch/en/zest.html) group.
-My research interests lie at the intersection of Software Engineering, Machine Learning, and Software Security.
+I am a Ph.D. student at the [University of Zurich](https://www.uzh.ch/de.html), supervised by Prof. [Alberto Bacchelli](https://sback.it) and the [ZEST](https://www.ifi.uzh.ch/en/zest.html) group.
-Additionally, I'm interested in the development of deep learning models, datasets, and evaluation methods for software engineering downstream tasks like code clone detection or test generation.
+I am mostly interested in software testing research such as fuzzing, search-based software testing, and AI for testing, but I enjoy working on the broader software engineering research landscape as well.
 My research is also supported by the [Bodossaki Foundation](https://www.bodossaki.gr).

-Previously, I worked as a software engineer at [Tesla](https://www.tesla.com) on distributed software systems and databases and I obtained my M.Eng. degree from [Aristotle University of Thessaloniki, Greece](https://ece.auth.gr/en/home/).
+Previously, I worked as a software engineer at [Tesla](https://www.tesla.com) on distributed software systems and databases, and I obtained my M.Eng. degree from [Aristotle University of Thessaloniki, Greece](https://ece.auth.gr/en/home/).

 When I'm not doing research, I spend my time playing (beach) volleyball, chess, and music (bouzouki/guitar).
-Reading fantasy literature is another thing I'm passionate about, especially J.R.R.
-Tolkien.